LCD-UNC/contactar_laboratory_android_app/README.md

 # ContactAR Lab

-This Android application can store data of different communication peripherals available on the device, it is intended to use with debugging and experimental purposes.
+Android application that can retrieve data from different communication peripherals available on the device, persist them to a local database and perform exporting operations in CSV file format to external storage memory.
+It is intended to use with debugging and experimental purposes.

 ## Build